savonarola/mqtt-article/README.md

 * demonstrated a popular way of interaction with embedded devices — MQTT protocol;
 * we introduced it's usage in Elixir;
-* we also demonstrated some advantages of MQTT such as pubsub model and message retaining.
+* we also demonstrated some advantages of MQTT, such as pubsub model and message retaining.

 Other powerful features thaw we might want to use even in a simple setup are:
-* streaming topic data into database so that we could display history on connect without "manual" saving;
+* streaming topic data into a database so that we could display history on connecting without "manual" saving;
 * using [MQTT.js](https://github.com/mqttjs/MQTT.js) to connect to the broker directly from the frontend through WebSockets.

 All the code is available at [https://github.com/savonarola/mqtt-article](https://github.com/savonarola/mqtt-article).